aguerguichon/eGammaScaleFactors/README.md

   -> if nOptions < 0, only the selection corresponding to fabs(nOptions) is performed (baseline is 1)

    ex:
--nOptions= 1: 2 different jobs are launched, the 1st one with electronID=1 doScale=0 ptCut=27 and the 2nd one with electronID=1 doScale=1 ptCut=27
+   - nOptions= 1: 2 different jobs are launched, the 1st one with electronID=1 doScale=0 ptCut=27 and the 2nd one with electronID=1 doScale=1 ptCut=27
--nOptions=-1: only one job is launched with electronID=1 doScale=1 ptCut=27
+   - nOptions=-1: only one job is launched with electronID=1 doScale=1 ptCut=27

 - In eGammaScaleFactors/ZeeAnalysis/Config/:
-  *create the config file with:
-for MC: esModel, trigger, dataPUSF, pileupFile, ilumCalc for data: esModel, trigger, dataPUSF, grl
+   * create the config file with: for MC: esModel, trigger, dataPUSF, pileupFile, ilumCalc for data: esModel, trigger, dataPUSF, grl
 NB: dataPUSF=1.09 (converted into 1/1.09 in the Analysis.cxx code)